tomlurge/mteam/data.md

 	(*) needs a decision

-common attributes (from which to construct a key)
+common attributes (from which to construct a key in HBase, eventually)

 	name                                published  fingerprint
 	server-descriptor                   x          x